Finally, a minimally invasive bunion surgery that really works

 - Advanced anti-inflammation protocols following the minimally invasive surgery

-The miniBunion™ procedure begins with a local anesthetic to numb the area surrounding the bunion.
+The minimally invasive bunion procedure begins with a local anesthetic to numb the area surrounding the bunion.
 This is accompanied by mild sedation to relax the patient.

 Does insurance cover minimally invasive bunion surgery?

 Yes!
 Bunion correction surgery is very commonly covered by most insurance policies.
-While miniBunion™ is a new and advanced minimally invasive technique, it is still classified as a bunion correction and is covered by most insurance plans.
+While our MIS bunion correction is a new and advanced technique, it is still classified as a bunion correction and is covered by most insurance plans.

-Will miniBunion work for every type of bunion?
+Will minimally invasive bunion correction work for every type of bunion?

-While the miniBunion™ is the ideal corrective procedure for most bunion sufferers, severe bunions may require a different approach to successfully correct the deformity.
-Your foot surgeon will discuss your specific condition and anatomy and help you decide the best surgical option.
+While our MIS bunion surgery is the ideal corrective procedure for most bunion sufferers, severe bunions may require a different approach to successfully correct the deformity.
+Your foot surgeon will discuss your specific condition and anatomy and help you decide on the best surgical option.

 Why choose the Bunion Institute for your bunion care?